(Disclosure: Some of the links below may be affiliate links)

 So, now that the bear market has ended, you need to refill your emergency fund.
 Each time you use it, your next savings should go towards it.
 If you do not refill your emergency fund, it is useless.

 It may also be an excellent time to rethink your emergency fund.
-If it was not enough during this crisis, maybe you need a larger emergency fund.
+If not enough during this crisis, maybe you need a larger emergency fund.
 There is nothing wrong with that.
 It is better to realize that now and take action than to do nothing and fall into the same issue the next time.

 Revisit your goals